Y0ung-DST/delete-discord-message/README.md

-*A simple script for who delete your discord messages in 8 steps :
+*A simple script that delete your discord messages in 8 steps :

 1-Recover your discord token, if you don't know how to do this, here is a tutorial: https://tutochain.com/recuperer-son-token-discord-manuelle/